Terrain Dibber

 04 User Testing & Feedback

 User testing from hand models, one with rheumatoid arthritis who gave invaluable feedback about how pressure could be applied to different shapes of dibbers.
+We identified pain points in the wrist when the product forced an awkward angle, and that direct downward pressure with one or two hands was easiest.

 A woman sitting on a chair, using an industrial blender to mix and grind something in a white bucket in a workshop or studio, with shelves of supplies and materials in the background.